ShipBit/wingman-ai/README.md

 Notice how it has detected that something is wrong with the indentation.
 In this case, there is a single space before the `features` entry, which is not allowed.
 It also shows you visually how it should be indented.

-It will be easier once you get used to it, we promise!
+It will get easier once you get used to it, we promise!

 **Remember: Never use `SPACE`, always use `TAB`!**

 ## Set up your development environment

-Are you ready to build your own Wingman or to bring a new feature to the framework?
+Are you ready to build your own Wingman or to bring new features to the framework?

 Great!
 We really appreciate your contributions!